M.Ed. in Professional Studies in Arts in Education

 The M.Ed. in Professional Studies degree does not lead to teaching licensure and is designed for teachers that already hold a teaching license.
 If you wish to earn your teaching license, please apply to our M.Ed. and Initial Teaching License program.

 To see detailed course information visit the M.Ed.
-Professional Studies page in the graduate catalogue and scroll down under the Arts in Education sub-plan.
+Professional Studies page in the graduate catalog and scroll down under the Arts in Education sub-plan.

-- Contemporary approaches to curriculum: Instruction and assessment
+- CI 5155 - Contemporary Approaches to Curriculum: Instruction and Assessment

 +Electives (6 credits)